 Once you have watched the short video below and read this article, you will have the basics of the Happiness Wheel ‘under your belt’!
 The downloadable templates are yours to use many times over in the future.

 The Wheel of Life is a favourite tool of life coaches.
 This is why we have a separate ‘coaches’ version to download.
 This can be used by other therapists too, of course.
 It can be a great way to establish goals and then used to check-in about the progress of those agreed goals.
 The Happiness Wheel is used to identify how you use your time, where you focus should be and how satisfied you feel right now.
 This tool facilitates self-reflection and so promotes the setting of good goals, in order to get life moving in the right direction.

 The Happiness Wheel’s core categories

 The Wheel of Life is really a pie chart, in which sections represent the various parts of life that you consider important.
-The most common subdivisions are:
+Use it to create smart goals with examples which can be from these most common subdivisions:

 Business & career